A group of New Zealand soldiers in Afghanistan’s Bamyan province in 2013 (NZ Defence Force)

 “If it’s basically solely on the kind of character that you are and the associations that you have, people would find that a lot more challenging, I certainly do.”

-Read a fact sheet about the character test provided by the Australian Department of Immigration and Border Protection.
+Read the character test information provided by the Australian Department of Immigration and Border Protection.